epai/tetris-terminal-game/README.md

 "p" - pause game
 "q" - quit game

+## What was the original motivation?

+A friend (@jordonwii) told @epai that animation in the terminal couldn't be done.  @epai wanted to prove him wrong, and then some.
+So @epai started implementing a full functioning tetris in the terminal. :)

+## Special Thanks

+Special Thanks to all contributors!
+Pull requests are always welcome, and feel free to leave an issue if you find any bugs or have any suggestions.

 Thanks for playing!

-## TO-DO LIST

-### Game Mechanics

-- wall kicking
-- line completion (sort of)
-- "levels" and associated falling speeds (YES!)
-- score (sort of)
-- "next piece" box (YES!)
-- "retry" option, after losing (YES!)
-- ghosting

-### Extras/Aesthetics

-- ~~home page~~
-- ~~"lose" mechanism~~
-- ~~"quit" mechanism~~
-- "clear line" animations (Maybe later...)
-- ~~adjust layout/make more clean~~
-- add "juciness" (nope)
-- make screen adjustable? (nope)
-- high score system

-### Other

-- get tested and advice from other people
-- show andrew as a going-away present!
--

-## Special Thanks
-- carlos caballero
-- jordon wing

-## P.S.
-What was my motivation?
-A friend told me that animation in the terminal couldn't be done.
-I wanted to prove him wrong, and then some.
-So I implemented a full functioning tetris in the terminal. :)